barchart/documentation-generator/docs/content/quick_start.md

 ## Editing Your Site

+### Markdown

+You will be editing Markdown files.
+Markdown is a simple language for text formatting.
+A good guide for Markdown can be found [here](https://www.markdownguide.org/).

 ### Pages

 Markdown files (```*.md```) are stored it the ```docs/content``` folder.
 Each of these files corresponds to a page.
 You can add new pages by adding new Markdown files to the ```docs/content``` folder.